 One of the most important keys to success in designing and building automated welding systems is the ability to properly holding pre-tacked assemblies or capturing multiple components for welding.
 It's best that an integrator design and build both the automation and the work-holding.
 MWES is one of those integrators.

-Properly holding pre-tacked assemblies or capturing loose components to be welded is one of the most important keys to success in automated welding.
-An infinite variety of a weldment’s shape, size, and weight will require unique, custom engineered fixturing solution in every application.
-Midwest Engineered Systems capability allows for us to design robust fixture for your parts no matter how complicated and deliver a turnkey production line integrated solution.
+The infinite variety of possibilities for a weldment’s shape, size, and weight requires unique, custom engineered fixturing solutions for each application.
+Midwest Engineered Systems' in house technical capabilities gives us the ability to design robust fixtures for the automation projects we build for our customers, no matter how complicated and deliver a turnkey production line integrated solution.

 Automated Welding Fixtures